 A newer version of this idea is simply putting your song on YouTube or another time-stamped social media outlet.
 The idea is that your music is dated and therefore protected by the time stamp on the social media site.

-DON’T DO THEM!
-Their ideas may make sense to you, but if it ever came down to a court battle, you would absolutely want your music properly registered.
+Don’t do this: Their ideas may make sense to you, but if it ever came down to a court battle, you would absolutely want your music properly registered.

 Especially considering the fact that it’s really not that expensive or free.
 Taking the proper means to protect your music is something all artists should do as they move forward with their music careers.

-How do I Register my Songs?
+How do I register my songs?

-PRS provide an online service, which they state you are only required to register music which has been or is about to be recorded, broadcast or performed.
+PRS (Performing Right Society) provide an online service, which they state you are only required to register music which has been or is about to be recorded, broadcast or performed.
 Which of course you should receive money for the latter two but you will have to set up an account with PRS which is well worth doing.